 January 10, 2024

-by Matthew Meltzer, Robert Jan Mora, Sean Koessel, Steven Adair, Thomas Lancaster
+by Matthew Meltzer, Robert Jan Mora, Sean Koessel, Steven Adair, Tom Lancaster

 Volexity has uncovered active in-the-wild exploitation of two vulnerabilities allowing unauthenticated remote code execution in Ivanti Connect Secure VPN devices.
 An official security advisory and knowledge base article have been released by Ivanti that includes mitigation that should be applied immediately.
 However, a mitigation does not remedy a past or ongoing compromise.
 Systems should simultaneously be thoroughly analyzed per details in this post to look for signs of a breach.
 During the second week of December 2023, Volexity detected suspicious lateral movement on the network of one of its Network Security Monitoring service customers.
 Upon closer inspection, Volexity found that an attacker was placing webshells on multiple internal and external-facing web servers.
 These detections kicked off an incident response investigation across multiple systems that Volexity ultimately tracked back to the organization’s Internet-facing Ivanti Connect Secure (ICS) VPN appliance (formerly known as Pulse Connect Secure, or simply Pulse Secure).
 A closer inspection […]